-You can’t even describe it – yes, it’s created by erosion and is full of hoodoos, as the rock formations are called, but what makes it different from other canyons?
+You can’t even describe it!
+Yes, it’s created by erosion and is full of hoodoos, as the rock formations are called, but what makes it different from other canyons?

-back up to the rim after going
+Bryce Canyon: Hiking the Queens Garden Trail back up to the rim after going down the Navajo Trail

 Ah yes, this is why people drive miles to see this, and hike hours in the heat to see it from the bottom, and to press their shutter buttons a thousand times to catch this view or that formation.

 Luckily, we even found a shady, moderate trail that not “everybody and their mother” was on, to quote one of my sons.
 After the rather crowded hike we’d done in Bryce, he wanted peace.
-The Widforss Trail winds up a wooded mountain side and, through the pines now and then, provides breathtaking views of the canyon.
+The Widforss Trail winds up a wooded mountain side and, through the pines now and then, provides breathtaking views of the Grand Canyon.

 Driving into Zion National Park from the east, the rocks look as if scraped into their conical shapes by some some giant wire brush.
-The hairpin curves and steep inclines reminded me of another such road – the Going-to-the-Sun Road in Glacier National Park, except at Zion the rocks are that rich, russet red.
+The hairpin curves and steep inclines reminded me of another such road – the Going-to-the-Sun Road in Glacier National Park.
+In contrast, however at Zion the rocks are that rich, russet red.

 |Zion National Park – the hole in the middle of the